-If no new errors occur in the next scanning interval, the sensor will turn back to the Up status.
+If no new errors occur in the next scanning interval, the sensor turns back to the Up status.
 To ensure that you do not miss any notifications for this sensor, set a notification trigger with 0 seconds.
-For more information, see Triggers (Notifications) as Extensions to Alerts below.
+For more information, see Notification Triggers as Extensions to Alerts below.

-PRTG also uses lookups for some sensor types.
+PRTG also uses lookups for some sensors.
 In general, lookups make data more human friendly because they map status values as returned by a device (usually integers) to more informative expressions in words that show you the status of a monitored device as a clear message.

-Additionally, lookups can also define the sensor status that will be shown in correlation with certain status codes, just like sensor channel limits can define a sensor status, too.
+Additionally, lookups can also define the sensor status that is shown in correlation with certain status codes, just like channel limits can define a sensor status, too.
 For example, PRTG can show a sensor in a gray Inactive status with channel values, provided by lookups, like Inactive instead of a numerical value like -1.

-The various states displayed in gauges always follow the clockwise order Up (green) < Warning (yellow) < Down (red) < Unknown (Gray / Black).
+The various states displayed in gauges always follow the clockwise order Up (green) < Warning (yellow) < Down (red) < Unknown (gray).

-You can also modify standard lookups to include new definitions according to your monitoring needs.
+You can also modify standard lookups to include new definitions.
 The following code illustrates the lookup definition for the paper status of the SNMP HP LaserJet Hardware sensor: